How to Get Patients to Say Yes

 While these behaviors and techniques are often promoted and justified as being for the patient’s own good, it’s paternal, unsustainable and ultimately destructive to your practice brand.
-It’s the difference between a practice based on promotion or one based on attraction.
+It’s the difference between a practice based on promotion and one based on attraction.

-“They make you go for forever.”
+“They make you go forever.”

 “He makes you sign up for a year’s worth of adjustments.”